rancher/docs/content/rancher/v2.x/en/user-settings/cluster-templates/_index.md

 1. Select the option **Yes: Default role for new users** and click **Save.**

 **Result:** Any new user created in this Rancher installation will be able to create cluster templates.

+### Giving Users Permission to Create Template Revisions

+If you are the creator of a template, you can give users the Owner access type.
+Users can only create, read, update and delete template revisions for a template if they have Owner access to the template.
+Only users with the Owner access type can share the template with other users.

+> **Prerequisite:** Users can only have Owner access to a template if they have the <b>Create Cluster Templates</b> global role.
+This permission can only be given by a Global Admin.

+To give a user Owner access to a template,

+1. Click **User Avatar > Cluster Templates.**
+1. Choose the cluster template that you want to share and click the **Vertical Ellipsis (...) > Edit.**
+1. Under **Share Template**, click on **Add Member** and search in the **Name** field for the user or group you want to share the template with.
+1. In the **Access Type** field, click **Owner.**
+1. Click **Save.**

+**Result** The user has the Owner access type for the template, but cannot use those privileges without the **Create Cluster Templates** global role.
+For details on how a user can get that role, refer to [Giving Users Permission to Create Templates.](#giving-users-permission-to-create-templates)

 # Defining Which Template Settings Can Be Overridden